Ernest Bio Bogore About

 KeywordTypeWhy It's Tier 2

-weglot alternativesAlternativesDifferent positioning.
+Memrise alternativesAlternativesDifferent learning style.
 Good contrast story.

 Tier 3: Expand Coverage (JTBD + Long-Tail)